meb-team/virome_m2/module_03/README.md

 # 🎈 🎈 🎈 Welcome to the module number three 🎈 🎈 🎈

 This module aims to analyis the data with some statistical perspective and annotations.
+You can run this module after running all the other modules, or, you can run this module inside other ones (see usage from other modules_x).

 ## Requirements